 National Student Auditions logo newNational Student Auditions

-The exciting experience of NATS Student Auditions, where singers perform and receive written feedback, includes a national round of competition and prizes.
+The exciting experience of NATS Student Auditions, where singers perform and receive written feedback, includes national levels of student auditions and prizes.

 In order to sing in the NATS National Student Auditions, you must study with a current member of NATS.
-The category for which you are eligible to sing typically is decided by the amount of time you have studied voice, by your age, and by your year in school.
+The categories for which you are eligible to sing are decided by the amount of time you have studied voice, your voice type, and your age on September 1, and for younger student-singers, your year in school.

 When are the National Student Auditions and what are the rules?

 Each chapter, district, or region sets their own auditions schedule; most of these auditions are listed on our Region Events listing.
-If you study with a NATS teacher, he or she can obtain information and application materials from their local NATS chapter or region.
+If you study with a NATS teacher, they can obtain information and application materials from their local NATS chapter or region.
 Complete National Student Auditions regulations may be found in the NSA Resource Center.

 How it works